lerenn/code-manager/README.md

 Creates a new worktree for the specified branch.

 **Options:**
-- `-e, --ephemeral`: Create an ephemeral worktree (auto-cleanup on Cursor exit)
-- `-C, --cursor`: Open the worktree in Cursor after creation
+- `-i, --ide`: Open the worktree in IDE after creation
 - `--json`: Output creation details in JSON format

 **Examples:**